younux/tic-tac-toe/README.md

 This is a Tic-Tac-Toe game developed using C++ and SFML library.

+The game engine is built using C++ and SFML and contains :
+* Asset Manager that handles assets of the game.
+* Input Manager to handle player inputs (mouse clicks..).
+* State Machine that handles different states of the game.

 Developed on mac os x 10.13.2.

 The game is compatible with mac os x and windows.